sardariuss/ordinals_canister/README.md

 };
 ```

-Currently, the only function that can be queried through more than one API (and hence potentially returning an inconsitent result) is the SatInfo function.
+Currently, the only function that can be queried through more than one API (and hence potentially returning an inconsistent result) is the SatInfo function.

 ## 🔧 Deploy the smart contract locally